BradleyCodeU/bradleycodeu.github.io/_apcsp/objects/chatbots.md

 title: Chatbots
 permalink: /apcsp/objects/chatbots/
 ---
 Read this w3schools tutorial about [Python dictionaries](https://www.w3schools.com/python/python_dictionaries.asp).
 Notice that dictionary items are presented in key/value pairs.
+Here is also a [realpython.com tutorial](https://realpython.com/python-dicts/)

 For this assignment you will create two or more chatbots that respond to keywords.
 Each chatbot will be a separate dictionary.
 Each keyword is a key in the dictionary.
 Each value is the chatbot's response to the keyword.